Virgen del carmen rituals prayers

 Blessing and Protection With Our Lady of Carmen

-The Virgin of Carmen is one of the aspects of Saint Mary when she acted as the patroness of a monastery on Mount Carmel in Israel.
+The Virgin of Carmen, or Virgen del Carmen in Spanish, is one of the aspects of Saint Mary when she acted as the patroness of a monastery on Mount Carmel in Israel.
 In the 19th century, she was also made the patron saint of Chile.
-In Peru, she's known as Mamacha Carmen, and is the patron saint of the mestizo (Spanish and Indigenous) population.
+In Peru, she's known as Mamacha Carmen and is the patron saint of the mestizo (Spanish and Indigenous) population.
 As you can see, many different people have taken on and petitioned this saint for aid throughout the centuries!
 Even if you are not Catholic, Chilean, or mestizo, you can work with her and approach her for help.

 Who was the Virgin of Carmen?